rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

 - timeZone: String (optional) Identifies the time zone this address is located in.
 This SHOULD be a time zone name registered in the [IANA Time Zone Database](https://www.iana.org/time-zones).
 Unknown time zone identifiers MAY be ignored by implementations.
 - isPreferred: Boolean (optional, default: false).
   Whether this Address is the preferred for its type.
 This SHOULD only be one per type.
-- language: String (optional).
-  The [RFC5646] language tag of this value, if any.
-- fullAddressTranslations: ValueTranslation[] (optional).
-  An array of full address translations.

-A Value object has the following properties:
+A LocalizedString object has the following properties:

 - value: String (mandatory).
   The property value.
 - language: String (optional).
   The [RFC5646] language tag of this value, if any.
-- valueTranslations: ValueTranslation[] (optional).
+- localizations: String[String] (optional).
-  An array of value translations.

-A ValueTranslation object has the following properties:

-- value: String (mandatory).
-  A value translation.
-- language: String (mandatory).
-  The [RFC5646] language tag of this translation.
+  A map from [RFC5646] language tags to the value localized in that language.

 # JSCardGroup

 MIME type: `application/jscontact+json;type=jscardgroup`